arimgibson/Deadname-Remover/README.md

 Requirements:

- - Node vLTS or higher.
+ - Node LTS or higher.

 Open a command shell and Navigate to the root directory, type `npm install` to install the node devDependencies.
 To compile the project type `npm run debug` for debug, and `npm run production` for production-ready files.